 - Multifocal glasses/contact lenses

-Following a thorough eye exam, Dr. Andrea Kozma and Dr. Stephanie Britton will determine the most appropriate treatment plan for your child’s eye health and lifestyle.
+Following a thorough eye exam, Dr. Andrea Kozma and Dr. Brandon Pham will determine the most appropriate treatment plan for your child’s eye health and lifestyle.
 Annual eye exams for myopic children are recommended to monitor any changes in vision.
 It’s important to note that not all optometrists provide myopia management.

-Feel free to speak with Dr. Andrea Kozma and Dr. Stephanie Britton or the friendly staff at Giddens Optometry and ask any further questions you may have.
+Feel free to speak with Dr. Andrea Kozma and Dr. Brandon Pham or the friendly staff at Giddens Optometry and ask any further questions you may have.
 We look forward to hearing from you!

 Giddens Optometry serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.